 Does the product need to be nearly complete to conduct testing?

 Testing can take place in any stage of product development, but the earlier the better.
 Paper prototypes, clickable prototypes, and wireframes are just some of the products that work well for early reaction and interaction with your users.

 If you wait until the product is at Alpha or Beta, you will likely find that it is too expensive and too time consuming to address the issues users uncover.
 When you test earlier, you can build user experience into product design.
 And when you test often, you can continue to refine and confirm the improvements in design, based on the results of prior testing.

 Who we are

-UX Firm, based in Atlanta, GA, is a usability consulting company engaged in formative and summative usability testing, human factors validation testing for medical devices, and many other types of UX research with clients world-wide.
+UX Firm, based in Atlanta, GA, is a usability research company engaged in formative and summative usability testing, human factors validation testing for medical devices, and many other types of UX research with clients world-wide.

 With our mobile lab, we can reach your users wherever they are, in person or remotely.
 We can also set up our lab at your offices.